Birding & Nature Trails

 The most colorful bird of our southeast coast is the painted bunting.
 It is a sparrow sized bird colored red, blue, green, and brown.
 This bird, the official bird of the City of Tybee Island, can be found in any area on our island which has dense thickets of native shrubbery, especially the thickets of wax-myrtle just behind our sand dunes.
 The painted bunting is a summer resident; it spends its winter in Central and South America.

-One publicly accessible locale where the painted bunting resides is the Sally Pearce Nature Trail on Highway 80 at 5th Avenue.
+One publicly accessible locale where the painted bunting resides is the Sally Pearce Nature Trails on Highway 80 at 5th Avenue.
 This piece of native maritime forest is also home to many forest birds: brown thrashers, woodpeckers, titmice, chickadees, warblers, and the great crested flycatcher.
 During fall and spring, this forested area is a great place to look for migrants, including more than 30 species of warblers.

 Special thanks to Mallory Pearce for supplying text and drawings.